dulacp/dulacp.github.io/_posts/2013-03-03-computing-the-ios-device-tilt.markdown

 The tilt of a device is probably the most useful information you can get from the acceleration data of your iPhone, iPad or iPod touch.
 Besides, a lot of games are using it.
 The question is, **how to get this tilt value ?**

-## First idea
+## First thought

-I've looked into the [Core Motion documention][core-motion--doc] and find out that Apple is computing some values for us available within a `CMAttitude` class instance.
+I've looked into the [Core Motion documention][core-motion--doc] and found out that Apple is computing some values for us, which is available within a `CMAttitude` class instance.

 > An instance of the CMAttitude class represents a measurement of the device’s attitude at a point in time.
 >